JUST A LITTLE CHANGE

 The Scene's The Same

 ..
 Below is last years post about the spring fly box.
 We've added just one fly this year.
 The Shop Vac.
-With snow currently on the ground and it snowing on and off all week it seems that the bug activity will be mostly underwater.
+With snow currently on the ground and it snowing on and off all week it seems that the bug activity will be mostly underwater.-------

 ..
 This is as close as we come to recommending flies for fishing.
 We have used some of these patterns for 40 years or more - really - and they continue to work.
-They do not satisfy the need for experimentation, nor do they tickle the fancy of feather merchants, nor are they the latest and greatest; they just suit us.
+They do not satisfy the need for experimentation, nor do they tickle the fancy of feather merchants, nor are they the latest and greatest; they just suit us...
+Other flies work fine, and other flies may even work better.
+One old local fly fisher was fond of asking and answering a question in the same breath: "Why are there so many flies? - Because they all work!"
+We agree.

 ..
 Spring fishing in and around Yellowstone National Park is weather and runoff dependent - no surprise there.
 The weather can be brutal well into June, and the runoff can keep you off of the water for days, (or weeks,) at a time.
 The flies shown here are designed to work well in a variety of conditions and in that sense are "generalized flies."
 There are some that could be considered 'imitative,' however most will fall into the 'attractor' class - that's O.K. with us.
 Got'ta attract a fish to catch it.